 I was fourteen years old.
 I didn’t understand why my dad had taken from me an opportunity that most dads would have wanted for their talented son.
 From that time forward, I made it a point not to try hard to play basketball.
 Sure, it was easy for me to make the team and play, but I no longer cared to develop my natural talent for the game.
 I turned my athletic focus to football.
 (I’ll explain more about this later and how my dad would repeatedly block opportunities for me to excel in sports because of his faith in the Lord.)

-And it would come to pass that some would think that because of my father’s lack of support of my worldly ability to play sports, that on June 16, 1987, as I struggled with a faith that gave me value, I somehow experienced a nervous breakdown that neurologically formulated (somehow created in my mind) a new source of value for my Self that my father had taken away from me in sports.
+And it would come to pass, that some would think that because of my father’s lack of support of my worldly ability to play sports, that on June 16, 1987, as I struggled with a faith that gave me value, I somehow experienced a nervous breakdown that neurologically formulated (somehow created in my mind) a new source of value for my Self than that which my father had taken away from me in sports.

 Many times throughout the years that I have been involved with the Marvelous Work and a Wonder®, I wished that this was the case; that somehow, everything that I had experienced and was experiencing was an invention of my own ego and brain bringing value to my life where I had lost it.
-At any moment I would have embraced this and sought the appropriate mental help to help me be normal again.
+At any moment, I would have embraced this and sought the appropriate mental help to help me be normal again.
 But the facts of my life simply do not add up to this conclusion.

 There is another way of looking at my experience as a mental breakdown that led to my brain compensating for the loss of the value I received from being a member of the LDS/Mormon Church.
-As I mentioned above, after my transfiguration, “I no longer valued money, success, honor, glory, education and the other things that you will come to think are worthy of life here upon Earth.”
+As I mentioned above, after my transfiguration, “I no longer valued money, success, honor, glory, education and the other things that you will come to think are important to life here upon Earth.”

 It could easily be surmised and diagnosed by the educated Ministers (Doctors) of Psychology that because I had given up all worldly pursuits in order to serve God, and then found out that God was not real because of my experiences behind the scenes as a Security Officer for the Church, instead of replacing a religious pursuit of self-worth and value with what the world sees as a normal pursuit, my brain changed the values completely.